 The Easy Way to Solve Maintenance Pains

 Before you know it, an iNet Exchange box is on your doorstep with a new unit to replace that questionable detector.
 That one box has the new unit you need to get back up and running, plus a label to ship your damaged unit back to Industrial Scientific.
 No work orders, no purchase order request, and virtually no time for you or your team.
 By eliminating purchase orders, iNet Exchange dramatically reduces the time and costs associated with your gas detection program.
 Not only that, but you can count on one, fixed monthly cost to cover everything you need to run a top-notch gas detection program—no more unexpected charges to keep the gas monitors your team needs in great shape.

 This is gas detection as a service, where everything is included.
 It means you can spend less time on gas detector repair and replacement, and more time managing your safety program. iNet Exchange gets you back up and running much faster than traditional repair processes.
-This streamlines the number of backup units you need to have on hand and reduces the risk of downtime in your operation.
+This streamlines the number of backup units you buy and reduces the risk of downtime in your operation.
 With iNet exchange you could have zero downtime per repair or as little as 1-3 days from unit failure.
 When outages are predicted through the DSX™ Docking Station, your new unit can arrive before your current detector is out of range.

 Small Fleets and Large Fleets Benefit from Simple Maintenance